littlehifive/dads_matter_cleaning/README.md

 - Replace interview_type with mismatches from the master ID list using values from the ID list

 - Manually fix several ID mismatches according to Aaron's suggestions

+## 02.25

+- Fix all ID mismatches (see word document commented by Aaron)

+- Remove 6 rows that are very likely unconsented cases (which do not match with the master dataset)